Student Links Mentoring

-Funded by the Ministry of Children, Community and Social Services Student Links is an opportunity for students (ages 14 to 21) who have an intellectual disability to explore ideas for their future after high school.
-It matches students and mentors who naturally share a common passion or interest.
-The goal is to enhance their capacity to make informed decisions about their future prior to leaving school.
+Funded by the Ministry of Children, Community and Social Services, Student Links is an opportunity for students (ages 14 to 21) who have an intellectual disability to explore ideas for their future after high school.
+It matches students and mentors who share a common passion or interest.
+The goal is to enhance their capacity to make informed decisions about their future prior to leaving school and to support the natural development of relationships and connections to their community.